abyanrifqy/ProjectSingkat/README.md

 Project Flow:

-We use transfer learning from Xception and freeze some layer, then we use dropout to prevent from overfitting, The result from model is binary classification, poor(1), and rich (1).
+We use transfer learning from Xception and freeze some layer, then we use dropout to prevent from overfitting, The result from model is binary classification, poor and rich.
 For Poverty_ML model, We use Deep Neural Network to provide recommendation for social aid verificator.

 # Clone Repo

 ```
 ! git clone https://github.com/abyanrifqy/ProjectSingkat.git
 ```
+# Further Development

+This project still needs many improvement besides its technical or .
+Please do pull request if necesarry.